Posted on July 5, 2017 and last updated on August 30, 2025

 • Sights: views from summit (1,213 ft.)

-I find it kind of sweet that this area is called the ‘highlands,’ since we’re not talking immensely high elevations!
-What you do find here seem to be foothills that step up gradually to the great mountains of New Hampshire and northern Maine.
-Nonetheless, the little mountains in this area are great — they’re relatively easy to climb and some offer fine views, including this one.
+I find it kind of sweet that this area is called the highlands, since we’re not talking immensely high elevations!
+What you do find here are the foothills that step up gradually to the great mountains of New Hampshire and northern Maine.
+Nonetheless, the little mountains in this area are great — they’re relatively easy to climb and many offer nice views, including this one.
 Don’t expect spectacular majesty and you’ll come away fulfilled by this hike, I think.

-There are two ways to summit summit the 1,213-feet Sawyer Mountain.
-The trailhead off Route 117 in Limington seems more popular — probably because it is easier to get to.
-You can do a .7-mile, easy nature loop from this trailhead.
-If you want to summit the mountain, you have two options: take a 2.8-mile footpath, which starts by climbing gradually and then levels out before climbing gently again.
-The other slightly shorter 2-mile or so route goes up the old Sawyer Road, which offers a relatively steady, easy incline.
-The footing is somewhat rocky, though.
-At .8-mile, you’ll pass a route off to the right, leading to Norton Road.
+You can approach the 1,213-feet Sawyer Mountain summit from the east or the west.
+The eastern trailhead off Route 117 in Limington seems more popular — probably because it is easier to get to.
+You can also do a 0.7-mile, easy nature loop from this trailhead.
+If you want to summit the mountain from this side, you have at least two options.
+One is to take a ~2.5-mile footpath, the Sherwood Libby Trail, which starts by climbing gradually and then levels out before climbing again.
+The other slightly shorter 2-mile or so route goes up the old Sawyer Road, which offers a relatively steady incline.
+The footing is somewhat rocky.
+At 0.8-mile, you’ll pass a route off to the right, leading to Norton Road.
 A side path from this trail leads to old home foundations and appears to be a dead end.

-On the other side of the mountain, you will find a 1.4-mile trail thats starts from the gravel Sawyer Mountain Road.
-This trail is marked with little wooden turtle signs.
-You start up a steep walking path from the trailhead, which levels off for a pretty stretch through forest, crisscrossed with stone walls, before joining the old Sawyer Road (rocky and slippery when wet).
+On the western side of the mountain, you will find a 1.3-mile trail thats starts from the unpaved Sawyer Mountain Road.
+You start up a steep path (Smith Trail) from the trailhead, which levels off for a pretty stretch through forest crisscrossed with stone walls, before joining the old Sawyer Road (rocky and slippery when wet).
 The road continues up the mountain to your right.
-About .4 miles later, you’ll come to an intersection with a sign for the summit, which is another .3 miles to the right and up.
+About 0.4 miles later, you’ll come to an intersection with a sign for the summit, which is another 0.3 miles to the right and up.

 Let me know if you have any trail updates or corrections!